p2p-b2b/qfv/README.md

-# Query AST Validator (QFV)
+# Query Filters Validator (QFV)

 A Go library for parsing and validating query expressions commonly used in REST APIs and database queries.
 This library provides robust parsing and validation for fields selection, filtering, and sorting operations.

 ## Overview

-QFV (Query Fields Validator) is an Abstract Syntax Tree (AST) parser designed to validate and parse three common types of query expressions:
+QFV (Query Filters Validator) is an Abstract Syntax Tree (AST) parser designed to validate and parse three common types of query expressions:

 1. **Fields Selection**: Specify which fields to include in the response
 2. **Filtering**: Apply conditions to filter results